HP LaptopHP Pavilion M4

 Remove this screw.

-Turn over the laptop, pry up and open the palm rest.
+Turn over the laptop, pry it up, and open the palm rest.

-USB board is connecting to the motherboard via a data cable.
+USB board is connected to the motherboard via a data cable.

 Speaker modules